The following article describes the advanced flow of the offer creation. The advanced flow allows you to create any combination of the offer settings.

 Internal note - Use the internal note to share information with your team or as a reminder for yourself.
 This field is visible only when completed and is optional.

-Visibility - We support two options of visibility: Public and Private.
-Public visibility means the offer is accessible to all of your affiliates.
-Private visibility means an offer is accessible to the affiliates with specific access.
+Private visibility means an offer is accessible to the affiliates you assign to it.
 Private visibility is helpful in two cases: you can have a special offer directed to high-performing affiliates with a higher payout or to test an offer.
 (We recommend using private visibility for testing.)
 See our Testing a new Offer article for additional information.

 Category - Keep your offers tidy and organized and group together thematic offers under individual categories.